 Dismissively, Bassam flicked a nut’s shell off the table.
-“I’m now ambivalent about our mission.
-We were young.
-We had great ideas for our world — me, Mohammed, Dean…I suppose even Jim.
+“I’ve become ambivalent about our mission.
+We were young back then with great ideas for our world — me, Mohammed, Dean…I suppose even Jim.
 But it’s an apocalyptic cult.
 And I don’t see the sky falling.”

 Garcia remarked, “My AI sees a possible environmental catastrophe in the future.”

-“The black horse,” Bassam observed.
+“The black horse,” said Bassam.
 “My brother believed in the red horse of war.
 Prince Ahmat is a descendant of Genghis Khan, ready to fight for humanity when the time comes.
 Our globe was supposed to be a nuclear crisp by now.”

 Bassam grinned and punched the air.